-My name is Michael Hughes, I’m a postdoctoral research associate at the Hamlyn Centre at Imperial College London.
-My research is into endomicroscopy – for an introduction to this topic have a look at the Wikipedia page, or this blog post.
-The idea of this site is to summarise various research projects that I am currently working on or have worked on in the past.
-It’s only partially complete at the moment, but I'll be adding more content when I have the time.
+This site is a summary of various research projects that I am working on or have worked on in the past.
+It’s only partially complete at the moment, but I'll be adding more content periodically.
 As well as my current research, there are details about a past project I worked on in optical coherence tomography for art conservation, and a project and some software relating to optical and medical physics.
 There are also non-technical summaries of some of my papers.

-As well as this website I also write a blog on biophotonics.
-It discusses various applications of optics for medicine and biology - both my own work and other peoples.
+As well as this website I also occasionally write a blog on biophotonics.
+It discusses various applications of optics for medicine and biology - both my own work and other people's.